Are Gruveo calls secure?

 I have accidentally denied Gruveo access to my camera and mic and now I cannot connect.

 Third-party browsers on iOS have to use Apple’s browser engine, which does not currently expose the WebRTC technology required for Gruveo to those third-party browsers.
 However, you can still make Gruveo calls in Safari on iOS 11+, or with our iOS app.
 Click here to give it a spin!

 It is important to note that such incompatibility situations are quite rare.
-Most of your calls will be fine even if you use a “limited” browser or device.
-And even if you do end up on a call with incompatible video, Gruveo will suggest the browser/app to use instead.
+As users update their iOS and Mac devices (Safari 12.1 for macOS and iOS 12.2 became available in March 2019), they will become progressively rarer.
+If you do end up on a call with incompatible video, Gruveo will suggest the browser or app to use instead.

 Please log in to Gruveo at www.gruveo.com, go to Settings and check if your email address is correct.
 If it is, please click “Resend confirmation” to have the confirmation link resent to you.
 If your email is incorrect, please click “Change Email” and change it to the correct one.
 You may also want to check your spam folder.

 Please make sure you have incoming call notifications enabled on your device.
 Click here for details.